wdiaz/Project-Prototyping/README.md

 # Prototyping
 This project has been created to prototype Software Architectural Designs and Patterns.
-(As well as to stay sharp and up to date).
-The main idea here is to write clean and readable code.

 Bibliography:
 Domain Driven Design    - Eric Evans